Unless I am on vacation, you are guaranteed a first appointment within one week but usually it is within several days.

 There are a number of conditions that are not appropriate for treatment via telemedicine either due to federal/state regulations, safety issues, or because they are conditions that clinically require face-to-face meetings and/or an integrated team approach.

-Substance/alcohol abuse/dependence, those taking medical marijuana/suboxone/opioid pain medication, xanax/other benzodiazepines, forensic issues (e.g., evaluations for legal/custody reasons), disability applications or workman’s comp, pregnant patients, eating disorders, personality and dissociative disorders, past or present suicidal or self-injurious behavior or thoughts, impulse control disorders, chronic pain.
+Substance/alcohol abuse/dependence, those taking medical marijuana/suboxone/opioid pain medication, chronic use of xanax/other benzodiazepines, forensic issues (e.g., evaluations for legal/custody reasons, pet companion letters), disability applications or workman’s comp, pregnant patients, eating disorders, personality and dissociative disorders, past or present suicidal or self-injurious behavior or significant thoughts, impulse control disorders, chronic pain.
 Prior to a first evaluation, all prospective patients are required to sign an attestation form that they do not fall into any of the above categories.